emirhangumus/Elipse/README.md

 # Elipse Package

-A small package for api routing, middlewares and response with Bun!
+A small Express like package for api routing, middlewares and response with Bun runtime!

 To install dependencies: